FIRSTRobotics/fms-manual/source/field-monitor/live/monitor.rst

 Live Monitor
 ======================

-Watch robot status as it happens.
-The Field Monitor is part of the web interface, accessible through the webpage at 10.0.100.5 (normally)
+The Field Monitor provides a live view of robot and field status.
+To view the Field Monitor, access the web interface at 10.0.100.5 and select Field Monitor from the navigation bar.

 Basic Layout
 ------------